aripalo/aws-cdk-github-oidc/README.md

 <br/>

-### Retrieving a reference to an existing Github OIDC provider
+### Retrieving a reference to an existing Github OIDC provider configuration

 Remember, **there can be only one (Github OIDC provider per AWS Account)**, so to retrieve a reference to existing Github OIDC provider use `fromAccount` static method:
 ```ts